jdgiles26/gbox/README.md

 # gbox

-**gbox** is a self-hostable sandbox for Agents to execute commands, surf web and use desktop/mobile.
+**gbox** is a self-hostable sandbox for AI Agents to execute commands, surf web and use desktop/mobile.
 See "Features" section for details.

 This project is based on the technology behind [gru.ai](https://gru.ai).
 It has been tested over 100000 Agent jobs.